The KARD Group has numerous examples of how we've

 studies.

-Managed all media relations activities for the American
+Managed media relations activities for the American

-conference for nurses who care for acutely and critically ill patients.
+for nurses who care for acutely and critically ill patients.

 Developed publicity campaign for inauguration of Lt.
 General